soykernel/DMA-Applocker-Config/README.md

 A .bat utility to adjust MDM policies, to toggle unblocking of apps across sessions.
 REQUIRES ADMIN.

 *How to use:*
 Download as a .bat file, you can choose to copy-paste this onto NotePad and save it as XXX.bat in All Files (NOT txt).
 You will need your parent admin credentials/other admin credentials to run this .bat file, using RUN AS ADMINISTRATOR.
-You can toggle Applocker on and off everytime you run it, no special edits required.
+You can toggle the bath file on and off everytime you run it as admin.
+First toggle turns it on (allows you to use all applications).

-Restarting/shutting down your PLD after running this batch file does not affect the changes made to Applocker, unless you toggle it back off.
+Restarting/shutting down your PLD after running this batch file does not affect the changes made to Applocker, unless you toggle it again.

 There are 2 versions to this code
 1. toggle(forcerestart).bat